BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

-# Neural Network from Scratch (C++ for Arduino) - Clap Recognition
+# Neural Network from Scratch (C++ for Arduino) - A Clap Recognition System

-Using a neural network for clap recognition might seem like overkill, but it was an exciting challenge to implement.
-Since this task isn’t overly demanding, Arduino boards can handle it quite well.
-My goal was to create a system that detects claps and toggles an LED accordingly.
+Ever dreamed of building a clap recognition system that stays focused—even when a dog barks or dishes clatter in the background?
+Lightweight neural network delivers 97% accurate clap detection, all while running efficiently on Arduino boards without straining their resources.

 ## What You Need

 The system is built of the following components:

- - Hardware: An Arduino board (including AVR boards) with an analog microphone and LED.
+ - Hardware: an Arduino board (including AVR boards like Mega 2560) with an analog microphone and LED.

  - Sound sampling of audio input.